 4.22 Announcement channel access scheme

-Ad hoc messages (messages 4, 90 and 92) shall be transmitted on AC by the control station and transmitted on RAC by a mobile station to avoid any conflicts between control station and mobile stations.
+Ad hoc messages (messages 4, 90 and 92) shall be transmitted on ASC by the control station and transmitted on RAC by a mobile station to avoid any conflicts between control station and mobile stations.

-When scheduling a message for AC transmission, then the first available announcement slot may be selected for transmission.
+When scheduling a message for ASC transmission, then the first available announcement slot may be selected for transmission.
 A control station may choose to use RAC slots for the transmission of ad hoc messages during high congestion but should always use the RAC scheme when accessing the RAC.

 4.23 Logical channel access